akhilsn/akhil1sn.github.io/btechprojects/Long_Range_FM_transmitter.md

 # All dates must be YYYY-MM-DD format!
 date: 2016-04-15
 labels:
+  - Hardaware
   - FM Transmission
-  - Higher Bandwidth
+  - Antenna
-  - Optisystem
+  - Multisim
 ---

 Frequency modulation (FM) is a type of the angle modulation.
 This modulation technique is used for commercial radio broadcasting.
 Due to the rapid development of IC, most of the FM transmitters are constructed and designed using modulator IC chips.